ngandrass/moodle-data-archiving-concept/docs/requirements/user-stories.md

 !!! abstract "[US-FF-00] PDF/A file format"
     As a <b>legal staff member</b>, I want the archives to be in the `PDF/A` file format, so that the data is stored in a standardized format that is designed for long-term data readability.

+!!! abstract "[US-FF-00] Watermarks and copy protection"
+    As a <b>teacher</b>, I want to be able to include watermarks or other forms of copy traceability / protection in the archives, so that I can prevent students from sharing their exam results with others or trace back the ones that did.

 ### Data Integrity and Data Protection